Asheville NC Halloween, Corn Mazes, and Pumpkin Patches – Oh My!

 Corn Mazes and Haunted Mazes

 Asheville boasts its very own yearly corn maze at Eliada’s “Fields of Fun".
 Eliada Home is a century old children’s home, and before Halloween each year it features a fundraising corn maze, that focuses on a historic barn at the facility with farm animals to share in the excitement of the maze.
 Asheville's Eliada boasts 12 acres of maze including a hay bale maze, corn cannons, spider web climb, tube slide, pumpkin patch, and more.
-Eliada's Fields of Fun events start September 6-October 27, 2012, at 2 Compton Dr Asheville, NC 28806.
-For more information visit Fields of Fun.
+Eliada's Fields of Fun events start beginning of September to end of October, at 2 Compton Dr Asheville, NC 28806.
+For more information and exact dates visit Fields of Fun.

 The Blue Ridge Corn Maze is near Asheville in Pisgah Forest, and includes 6 acres of haunted corn maze.
-They are open July-October, with their haunted maze October 19-20 and 26-27.
+They are open July-October, with their haunted maze October for certain weekends.
 If guests pay regular admission and mention the non-profit of choice, they will donate $2 to that non-profit.
 Location: 1605 Everett Rd Pisgah Forest, NC, visit Blue Ridge Corn Maze for more information.

 Pumpkin patches are an old October favorite, and with a plethora of apple orchards and farms in this Asheville area, pumpkin seekers are bound to find the perfect spot to choose this year’s pumpkins!
 Many orchards in the area are run by generations of families and provide wonderful options for a day with the family.